 How to BMX

 We all learn differently, and technically, there is no right or wrong way to learn BMX tricks, that is why it is called freestyle after all.
-But, there are many ways to make learning tricks easier.
+But, there are many ways to make learning tricks and stun easier.

 One of the simplest ways is to go tour local skatepark and watch people ride; some people will even help you learn if you ask for help.